-Test 2: Not applicable.
-The TOE does not support the use of an NTP server.
+Test 2: Not applicable as the TOE does not obtain time from an NTP server

 Test 3: Not applicable.
-The TOE does not obtain its time from the underlying VS.
+The TOE does not obtain its time from the underlying virtual server, the time is configured by the Security Administrator.

 2.5.4 TSF TESTING (NDCPP22E:FPT_TST_EXT.1)